-Home Sleep Studies
+Home Sleep Study

-Home sleep studies take place at your home.
-You will have been provided with portable monitoring equipment, and before you go to sleep, you will simply set up the equipment and then sleep as normal.
-You will return the equipment the next day, and the data from the study will be analyzed by specialists to determine whether you have sleep apnea or any other sleep disorders.
+Before you go to sleep, you will set up the equipment and then sleep as normal.
+You will return the equipment the next day, and the data from the study will be analyzed by Temple sleep specialists to determine whether you have sleep apnea or any other sleep disorder.

 Sometimes, home sleep studies are not sensitive enough to detect a sleep disorder.
 If your home sleep study is negative, but you continue to experience symptoms associated with sleep problems, you may need to have an inpatient sleep study to gather more detailed information about your sleep.

 Inpatient Sleep Study